-There is not a dedicated field in the Data Collection UI to use this variable.
+There is not a dedicated field in the Adobe Analytics extension to use this variable.
 Use the custom code editor, following AppMeasurement syntax.

 s_objectID variable is a global variable, meaning that it operates independently of the Analytics tracking object (

 s by default).
 Valid values for this variable can be any string up to 100 bytes in length.
 If this variable is not defined, Activity Map uses the link URL as the identifier for the link.